fvaleri/strimzi-debugging/sessions/005/README.md

 Finally, we can send 1 million messages to the test topic in the source Kafka cluster.
 After some time, the log end offsets should match on both clusters.

+> [!IMPORTANT]
-**Note that this is a controlled experiment, but the actual offsets tend to naturally diverge with time, because each Kafka cluster operates independently.**
+> This is a controlled experiment, but the actual offsets tend to naturally diverge with time, because each Kafka cluster operates independently.
-This is why we have offset mapping metadata.
+> This is why we have offset mapping metadata.

 ```sh
 $ kubectl-kafka bin/kafka-producer-perf-test.sh --topic my-topic --record-size 100 --num-records 1000000 \